Research Placement Rotations

 David Barker: Pairing individual participant data from clinical trials with causal analysis to better understand what works for whom.
 Secondary data analysis with modern analytic techniques to address a variety of questions in pediatric psychology.

-David Barker, Elizabeth McQuaid, Daphne Koinis-Mitchell: Using qualitative and quantitative data from a recently completed implementation trial along with medical records and insurance claim data to understand the impact of a community-based asthma treatment program implemented in Greater Providence, RI.
+David Barker, Elizabeth McQuaid & Daphne Koinis-Mitchell: Using qualitative and quantitative data from a recently completed implementation trial along with medical records and insurance claim data to understand the impact of a community-based asthma treatment program implemented in Greater Providence, RI.
 The program was focused on communities with the highest asthma burden.

 Katherine Darling: Addressing weight stigma and weight-related health behaviors for children and adolescents; weight bias and stigma in adolescence; behavioral lifestyle interventions for adolescents; pediatrician interventions to decrease weight bias and improve weight-related health communication